PHP Advent Calendar Day 21

 ionkey=H6678674785673531985-3590509392420069059K35197612

 Letting people get used to that sort of garbage from sites that they should be able to trust, you can't really be surprised when normal people can't tell the difference between an XSS attack hidden in URL-encoded JavaScript and a real, valid, safe URL.
-Even abnormal people who can decode a few common URL encodings in their heads are not really scrolling across the hidden nine tenths of the address bar to look at all that.
+Even abnormal people who can decode a few common URL encodings in their heads are not really scrolling across the hidden nine tenths of the address bar to look at all that. - Looking for Simple Solutions

-Security is not one simple problem, or even a set of simple problems, so looking for simple solutions such as the proposed .bank TLD is rarely helpful.
+TLD is rarely helpful.
 This is not helped by the vendor-customer nature of much of the computer industry.
 The idea that you can write a check to somebody and a problem goes away is very compelling; buy a more expensive domain name, or a more expensive Extended Validation Certificate, or run an automated software scan to meet PCI compliance and you might sleep more soundly at night, but many users already don't understand the URL and other clues that their browser provides them.
 Giving more subtle clues to them is unlikely to help.
 Displaying a GIF in the corner of your web page bragging about your safety might create the illusion of security and might well help sales, but it won't actually help safety on its own.

 You can't follow the public example of the big dogs.
 They still make some dumb decisions, they still make the small mistakes that allow the CSRF and XSS exploits that are endemic, and they are often not very responsive to disclosures.
 If a major site makes 99 good security decisions and one bad one, you won't notice the 99.
 Unfortunately, with security, you are still far better off seeing how others have been exploited and critically evaluating what they say they should be doing, rather than trying to watch what they actually are doing.